-Name and Markos) of the Uigar tribe of Inner Mongolia (northern China) set out from Beijing to make pilgrimage to Jerusalem.
+■In the last 1270s, two Christian monks (Rabban Sawma and Markos) of the Uigur tribe of Inner Mongolia (northern China) set out from Beijing to make pilgrimage to Jerusalem.
 Beijing was known to them as Khanbalik, the capital of Kublai Khan (1260-1294).

 The direct route to Jerusalem was blocked because of a war.
 And they ended up going thru Azerbaijan to a monastery in Baghdad.
 Markos became the head of the Church of the East until he died in 1317AD and Rabban Sawma was sent as an ambassador from Khan Argon of the Mongols in China to Byzantium, Rome, France and England.